 This is also known as the chuck and is considered to be a tougher section of veal.
 This is due to the muscle group being worked more by the animal, thus producing denser connective tissue.
 Often this area is ground or cut into stew meat.
 Also from this area come cubed veal slices, which is a cheaper alternative to leg cuts, and foreshank osso bucco.
 This osso bucco has the same flavor profile as hindshank but is $4.00 to $5.00 cheaper per pound.
 The foreshank yields consistent form and size when compared to the hindshank.

-Veal Patties w/ Hunters Sauce
+Try it out: Veal Patties with Hunters Sauce

-Foreshank & Breast:
+Foreshank & Breast

 Meat from this area is considered to be tougher for the same reasons as the shoulder.
 Veal short ribs come from this area, which are a popular alternative to beef short ribs.
 The breast can be cubed for steaks and stew meat.
 It also can be stuffed, rolled and tied, then braised to tenderize.

-Veal Cordon Bleu
+Try it out: Veal Cordon Bleu

-The whole double rib is referred to as a hotel rack or braclet.
+The whole double rib is referred to as a hotel rack or bracelet.
 The meat from this area is very tender and can be cooked with any method.
 This is the area that produces Veal Rib Chops - one of the more popular cuts.
 Also, veal short tenderloin comes from this area as well as a veal rib eye.

-Stuffed Veal Rib Chops w/ Truffle Oil
+Try it out: Stuffed Veal Rib Chops with Truffle Oil

 This area is very tender because of low muscle development.
 The veal tenderloin comes from this area.
 The short tenderloin remains in the primal veal loin section.
 The Butt Tenderloin is a part of the veal sirloin.
 The tenderloin is sometimes removed and cut into medallions.
 Also veal loin chops which contain a piece of the tenderloin and strip loin are fabricated from this area.
 The veal loin chop is much cheaper per lb than the veal rib chop mentioned above.
 A boneless strip loin can be obtained from this area to produce veal strip loin steaks.

 Contains both the sirloin and the leg section.
 The leg can be roasted whole due to its tenderness and can be used on a carving station.
 More commonly, the leg is used to fabricate a wide variety of leg cutlets.
 Produced from the leg are shank meat (which is used for stew), knuckle meat ( which can produce leg slices), eye of the round, butt tenderloin, bottom round, top round and sirloin.
-Also, hindshank osso bucco is fabricated form this area.
+Also, hind shank osso bucco is fabricated from this area.
 The finest leg cutlet is known as a hip cutlet.